planetscale/docs/content/docs/configuring-sharding.md

 ---
-title: 'Configuring a sharding scheme'
+title: 'Configure sharding scheme'
 category: 'setting-up-your-planetscale-cndb'
 ---

-# Configuring a sharding scheme
+# Configure sharding scheme

 This document describes how to configure your database to use multiple shards.